hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Whilst they make parties for professor's ball;
 >
-> 'Tis always ladies who perform this task,
+> It is always ladies who perform this task,
 >
-> Not such as dare'nt of men a favour ask;
+> Not such as dare not of men a favour ask;
 >
 > Who run and scream, and muffle up their eyes,
 >